tayloraswift/swift-png/Sources/PNG/docs.docc/BasicDecoding/BasicDecoding.md

 ```

 @Image(source: "BasicDecoding.v.png", alt: "output png") {

-> the example image, decoded to an grayscale data file, and re-encoded as a png. it looks the same as the grayscale-alpha output because the original image has no transparent pixels.
+    The example image, decoded to an grayscale data file, and re-encoded as a PNG. it looks the same as the grayscale-alpha output because the original image has no transparent pixels.
 }

 The two `unpack(as:)` methods support all Swift integer types that conform to ``FixedWidthInteger`` `&` ``UnsignedInteger``.
 They have generic specializations for ``UInt8``, ``UInt16``, ``UInt32``, ``UInt64``, and ``UInt``.